opencoweb/coweb/docs/tutorial/shopping.rst

 #.
 Each cell in the list can hold free-form text editable by the user.
 #.
 Edits to list items take effect when the user hits :kbd:`Enter`, not character-by-character.
 #.
 Users can sort their views of the list independently of one another.
 #.
-The list highlights which rows users have focused to assist collaboration.
+The list highlights rows that have remote user input focus.

 The final version of our application will look something like the following.